-Before the agricultural revolution, physical survival had been humanity’s principle challenge.
-Not unlike wild animals everywhere, our main concern would have been finding the next meal.
+Before the agricultural revolution, physical survival was humanity’s principle challenge.
+Like wild animals, our main concern would be finding the next meal.
 Not that this would be a problem, it is just life as usual in the wild.
-In the hundred thousand plus years of pre-agricultural humanity, there was no post-harvest free time; each day was more spontaneous.
-Daily life was a simple process of hunting and gathering, and extemporaneously dealing with whatever came up.
-Simply put, in the wild, there are no opportunities for ‘growth’; living is truly a circle of life.
+In the several hundred thousand years of pre-agricultural humanity, there was no post-harvest free time.
+This made each day a more spontaneous affair.
+Daily life was a simple process of hunting and gathering, and extemporaneously managing whatever problems arose.
+In the wild, there are no opportunities for growth; living is truly a circle of life.
 Genuine progress occurs only on an evolutionary scale in balance with the rest of nature.

-As we settled down to cultivate crops and domesticate animals, our day-to-day survival issues ended.
+As we settled down to cultivate crops and domesticate animals, our day-to-day survival issues greatly diminished.
 However, we naturally retained our core survival instincts.
-The changing circumstance merely set the stage for a growing list of existential problems onto which these instincts could focus.
-A settled existence made possible an ever-increasing variety of ‘things’ on which to “cleave“.
-To name a few: land, crops, livestock, tools, buildings, hierarchical cultural institutions (e.g., farmers, warriors, artisans, priests, rulers), along with associated social status.
+This changing circumstance set the stage for a growing list of existential problems onto which these instincts could focus.
+A settled existence also made possible an ever-increasing variety of “things” on which to “cleave”… land and structures, crops and livestock, hierarchical social ranks (e.g., farmers, warriors, artisans, priests, rulers) and the rules and beliefs that support all this.
 We expanded our horizons for growth, and in the process, multiplied matters over which we could desire or worry.
-Yes, we have been cultivating more than just agricultural crops!
+Clearly, we have been cultivating more than just agricultural crops!

 Feeling you don’t quite fit in?

-It is natural for any animal to try to fix the problem it feels, like the rat feeling regret and lamenting its decision (1).
-Humanity’s departure from the hunter-gatherer life style launched a whole set of existential problems as the illusion of self (ego) swelled.
-The more firmly established the illusion of self became, the more easily threatened its self-identity.
+It is natural for any animal to try to fix problems it feels, like the research rat feeling regret and lamenting its decision (1).
+Humanity’s departure from the hunter-gatherer life style launched a whole set of existential problems as the “illusion of self” (ego) developed.
+The more firmly established the “illusion of self” became, the more easily threatened its self-identity.
 It is truly a house of cards built on an illusion.
 And so, we set about developing schemes to shore up our self-identity, and ostensibly fix the problem.
-Myth and religion have been one of the main ‘fixes’, but you can see this quest for a ‘fix’ in every area of human endeavor, particularly in politics and the arts.
+We can see this quest for a fix in every area of human endeavor, particularly in religion, politics and the arts.

-Well, so what now?
+So, what now?
 Clearly, we are casualties of complex circumstances set in motion many millennia before we were born.
-The problem can easily feel insurmountable given this decisive factor: All of our ‘fixes’ have in turn become yet more ‘things’ on to which we “cleave”.
+The problem can feel insurmountable given this key factor: All of our fixes have in turn become yet more “things” on to which we “cleave”.
 Simply put, we are fighting fire with fire.
-Such profound irony leaves me nearly speechless, but not hopeless.

 Compounding Baseline Suffering

-We mollify this baseline suffering partly by “cleaving to things”, as Buddha put it.
-However, the suffering described in the Buddha’s truth above is an integral part of each living things experience.
+We alleviate this baseline suffering partly by “cleaving to things”.
+However, the suffering described in the Buddha’s truth above is an integral part of each living thing’s experience.
 Imagine a dog, a mouse, or even a worm “being joined with that which it dislikes”, or feeling a pressing need “for that which cannot be obtained”, or “the separation from that which it loves”.
-Loves?
-Sure.
-For example, think of the pair-bonded goose mourning over the loss of its mate.

 “Cleaving” to expectations is our way of escaping the difficulties of the present… for fleeting moments at best.
 As it happens, attempting to avoid baseline suffering only compounds the suffering.
 Similar to addiction, once “cleaving” promises happiness, the “cleaving” becomes yet another source of sorrow, i.e., “painful craving” or “sad separation”.
-The final irony is that much of our difficulty arises from this very approach; our solution actually intensifies baseline suffering.
-The ego that the added “cleaving” creates suffers its own set of existential issues.
+Ironically, our seeking to escape ‘solution’ actually intensifies baseline suffering.
+The ego that the added “cleaving” cultivates suffers its own set of existential issues.
 Is there no light at the end of this tunnel?

 The Consciousness Constant